Deadlift

 Almost every day, and especially on Mondays for some reason, men who are in the gym, do several exercises for their arms, with or without weight, and then they sit down on a bench and start lifting.

-However, a proper worm-up will increase your circulation, range of motion, heart rate, and neural drive to the working muscles.
+However, a proper warm-up will increase your circulation, range of motion, heart rate, and neural drive to the working muscles.

-In addition, the result will be a decrease in injury risk and an increase in the reps and/or weight which you are able to lift.
-That said, you will have a faster continuous progress.
-In case you are not sure you have wormed-up properly, an obvious sign would be sweat and shortness of breath.
+In addition, the result will be a decrease in injury risk and an increase in the reps and/or weight that you can lift.
+That said, you will have faster continuous progress.
+In case you are not sure you have warmed up properly, an obvious sign would be sweat and shortness of breath.

 5. Doing cardio before lifting